brndnmtthws/brndn-io/content/posts/why-we-lie-to-ourselves/index.md

 because it makes life a bit easier.
 It allows us to avoid confronting ourselves, how we treat others, and our excuses for not improving ourselves where we can.

 But beyond ease, we lie to protect our self-image.
-Our brains are constantly working to maintain a coherent narrative about who we are.
-When facts contradict this narrative, the discomfort (what psychologists call "cognitive dissonance") can be intense.
-Rather than rewrite the entire story of ourselves, we often find it easier to reinterpret or ignore contradictory information.
+Most people have some running story in their head about the kind of person they are.
+When reality clashes with that story, the discomfort (what psychologists call "cognitive dissonance") can be intense.
+It's usually easier to squint at the facts than to admit the story was off.

 ## Practicing Radical Honesty